 Nov.
 13, 2014 - Forbes

-Oklahoma made Forbes annual "Best States for Business" list.
-Oklahoma come in 10th which represented a move up in the rankings compared to the previous year.
+Oklahoma made Forbes' annual "Best States for Business" list.
+Oklahoma comes in 10th, which represents a move up in the rankings compared to the previous year.
 The publication highlighted Oklahoma's low energy costs and business climate.

 Oklahoma Ranks High for Business Climate

 Nov.
 4, 2014 - Site Selection

 Site Selection set out to find the states with the best business climates this year and unsurprisingly Oklahoma ranked high, coming in at No. 11.
 A bulk of the data used in the ranking was from a survey conducted of site selectors who ranked states based upon their recent experiences of locating facilities there.

 Kiplinger: OKC is No. 1 for Starting a Business